Ray Wilborn: Green Bay Packers

 In January 2021, Wilborn was signed by the Green Bay Packers to a future contract.
 He was placed on the reserve/COVID-19 list on July 24, and was then activated on August 4.
 Wilborn was released at the end of August, during the final roster cuts, and was afterwards brought back as a member of the practice squad.
 He was placed on the COVID-19 list for a second time on December 31, later receiving activation on January 5, 2022.
 Wilborn was signed to a future contract again on January 25, 2022, after spending the entire 2021 season on the practice squad.
-He was released by the Packers in August 2022, at the final roster cuts.
+He was released by the Packers on August 30, 2022, at the final roster cuts.

 Denver Broncos

-Wilborn received a tryout from the Denver Broncos in November 2022, and was afterwards signed to their practice squad.
+Wilborn received a tryout from the Denver Broncos in November 2022, and was afterwards signed to their practice squad on November 22.
 He was elevated to the active roster for the Broncos' Week 17 game with the Kansas City Chiefs, and made his NFL debut in the loss, appearing on 14 special teams snaps.
 He signed a reserve/future contract on January 9, 2023.
+He was waived on August 14, 2023.

+New York Giants

+On August 15, 2023, Wilborn was claimed off waivers by the New York Giants.
+He was waived on August 29.

+Hamilton Tiger-Cats

+Wilborn signed with the Hamilton Tiger-Cats on February 28, 2024.
+He was released on September 29, 2025.